GenderMagProject/dc/README.md

 **IMPORTANT NOTES**

-* Do NOT modify any of the following files unless you're doing so via Git and dcdev (or, if you're MMB, see below): functions.php index.php stylesheet.css
+* Do NOT modify any of the following files unless you're doing so via Git and dcdev (or, **if you're MMB**, see "How to Modify Other Files", below): functions.php index.php stylesheet.css